Last updated on October 5th, 2023

 - Remove the black rubber washer

-- Fit new washer or head
+- Fit new washer

-- Refill the central heating system
+- Refill the heating system

 - Check for leaks